manassaloi/manassaloi.github.io/_posts/2021-03-06-deleting-fifa.markdown

 So yeah, I lost at Fifa.
 But I will keep trying.

-Lessons learned:
+Lessons learned from my 2021 Fifa journey:
-1. Inputs over outputs.
+1. Focus on inputs over outputs; I am not there yet.
 2. Don't take everything so seriously.
+Calm the fuck down.
 3. Know why you started something in the first place.
 4. It is stupid to get upset and break controllers because a few pixels on the screen did not go where you wanted them to.